This site has been selected as a valuable educational Internet resource for Discovery Channel School.

 Though we dearly love the fine figure cut by the emperor Probus on horseback that appeared on the previous version of this home page, Your Humble Author has decided to update this graphic to draw attention to the other changes that are brewing on this site.
 In years past, we drew on the wealth of visual communication provided by the Romans themselves by utilizing coins to illustrate the ideas and concepts presented in our articles.
 This decision was due in part to our unwillingness to use images scanned from art books, auction catalogs, and other copyrighted sources.
 Recently, due to the help of several wonderful, sharing people, we have been able to obtain beautiful original photos taken at the very place of many historic events talked about here on this site!
 Please see the section of this page under the title Winds of Change.

 We have kept here on this site every coin image and mini - article we have written in the past, and will try to augment and correct these as we find occasion to do so.
-Please see the links to selected special interest areas on our old home page.
+Please see the links to selected special interest areas.

 We have at once broadened our focus and introduced a little long-overdue diversity of opinion on this site by enlisting other willing hands to donate their time and expertise to share in the authoring and illustrating of articles that appear here.
 We have added a page in which we introduce to you, our readers, these fellow collaborators in this ongoing labour of love.
 It will be an ongoing policy on this site to seek to shift ownership of this resource from the control of one individual to management by a team of dedicated volunteers.
 In pursuit of this goal we will continue to try to recruit more outside help.
 Please check this link to see changes to the author list.